La Spezia Naval Base: Present

+Museum

-Next to the main entrance of the base lies the Naval Technical Museum, normally open to the public.
+Next to the main entrance of the base situated the Naval Technical Museum, typically open to the public.
 The museum, established with the aim of keeping seafaring traditions alive, includes more than 150 models of ships and boats, about 2500 medals, 6500 memorabilia, 2000 documents, and over 5000 technical and historical books.
+Unlike the Naval Museum of Venice, which is more focused on the general maritime history and the naval history of the Venetian Republic in particular, the focus of the Naval Museum of La Spezia is more technical.
+Its main specialty is the equipment of the Italian Navy special forces, which were founded in La Spezia and are still stationed there.

+In 1860 and 1861, the naval forces of other Italian states were incorporated into the Marine of Savoy which therefore became the Italian Navy (Regia Marina).
+At the same time the Naval Museum in Genoa acquitted exhibits from the integrated navies.
+In the years under the direction of Domenico Chiodo the new naval port of La Spezia was founded, and in 1870 all the departments of the Navy based in Genoa, including the Marine Museum moved to La Spezia.

+The Museum received its present name Museo Tecnico Navale in 1923, at the same time as the Naval History Museum in Venice was reestablished.
+During World War II La Spezia was attacked by the Allies repeatedly from the air.
+The naval base, the Arsenal and the Naval Museum suffered heavy destruction.
+A new building to house the remaining or restored exhibits was opened on 12 May 1958.

 Relationship with the city

 Environmental problems

 In 2004 an investigation began into the presence of an illegal dump of toxic substances (including asbestos insulation, and batteries containing lead, cadmium and depleted uranium) in the campo in ferro area of the base, close to the sea and some houses.
 Since it is a military area, only government officials have the right of access and inspection.
 There is a danger of the dispersal of asbestos dust, which is very light and volatile.
 Part of the waste in the landfill has been removed.
 Currently the area is covered with plastic sheeting.
 It is likely that the waste is below sea level.

 In the depths of the nearby Lagora canal, according to some analyses by l'Arpal, are deposits of hydrocarbons, zinc, mercury and heavy metals.

 There are also risks linked to the transit and docking of nuclear submarines in the past.
 The emergency plan in case of an accident has never been communicated to the civil authorities and the population.
 In at least one case, the local press has drawn attention to a possible accident to a US submarine moored at the diga foranea breakwater, but no official confirmation has been given.